 Crohn's Disease - Surgery

-- Resection: The diseased portion of the intestines is removed,
+- Bowel ResectionBowel Resection.
+The diseased portion of the intestine is removed,

 intestine and then sews the opening together in the opposite direction.
 This